Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/_index.md

 boardgame: true

 title: "Naivigation"
-headerTitle: "Naivigation | A universe of simple party board games about driving one vehicle together."
+headerTitle: "A universe of simple party board games about driving one vehicle together."
 blurb: "A universe of simple party board games about driving one vehicle together, at the same time, without crashing too much."

 extraCSS: true
 downloadLink: ""

-headerImg: "naivigation_header"
-headerThumb: "naivigation_favicon"

 customHeight: "small"
 headerDarkened: true